Urban Scholarship Terms and Conditions 2017/18

 - Must have met the conditions of their offer in full.

-- Must be ordinarily resident in England (i.e. excludes those living in Wales, Northern Ireland, Scotland, Channel Islands or EU, Overseas Territories, Gibraltar etc).
+- Must be ordinarily resident in England (i.e. excludes those living in Wales, Northern Ireland, Scotland, or UK Overseas Territories, etc).

 - Must agree to take part in Brunel publicity and reports back to the scholarship donors.